Meditation Workshop

 If you’ve been curious about meditation but unsure where to begin—or if you’ve tried meditating and felt you were doing it “wrong”—this workshop offers a gentle, practical place to explore what meditation can feel like when it’s allowed to fit you.

-The workshop is experiential and participatory, with guided exploration, reflection, and space for questions.
-Visual handouts and reference materials are included to support continued use and reflection after the session.
+It is experiential and participatory, with guided exploration, reflection, and time for questions.

-If you feel drawn to this workshop but cost would make it difficult, please reach out to me directly.
+If you feel ready to take a workshop but the cost would make it difficult right now, please contact me directly.
 I’m happy to offer a coupon that helps bridge the gap between what you can comfortably pay and the full workshop fee.
-I believe that one well-timed experience can change the course of a year—and sometimes a life.
-At the same time, honoring the value of the work helps keep these offerings sustainable.
-My intention is to meet both needs with care.